Nu-SCPTheme/deepwell-rpc/README.md

 An RPC server and client for [DEEPWELL](https://github.com/Nu-SCPTheme/deepwell) calls.
 See the relevant crate documentation for more information about what services it provides.

+Available under the terms of the GNU Affero General Public License.
+See [LICENSE.md](LICENSE).

 ### Compilation
 This crate targets the latest stable Rust.
 At time of writing, that is 1.40.0